-Before execution of a contract to charter a public school academy between the corporation and the Ferris State University Board of Trustees (the "University Board"), the method of selection, length of term, and the number of members of the Board of Directors of the corporation shall be approved by a resolution of the University Board as required by the Code.
+Pursuant to the terms of a contract to charter a strict discipline academy between the corporation and the Ferris State University Board of Trustees (the "University Board"), the method of selection, length of term, number of members, qualification of members, the procedure for removal of members, and other matters pertaining to the Board of Directors of the corporation have been established by a resolution of the University Board as required by the Code.
+The University Board may, from time to time, amend the resolution changing the method of selection, length of term, number of members, qualification of members, the procedure for removal of members and other matters pertaining to the Board of Directors of the corporation.